Guide to guide

 - The route between your stations can be defined as well.
 You can choose the route in such a way that your listeners pass buildings or places that you mention in your guide.
 You could also select the most interesting, convenient or quiet route.

-listeners on location would ask you.
+listeners on site would ask you.

 For instance, the recording could have the structure of an interview, in which a friend poses the questions and you answer them.
 You could still cut the questions out of the recording afterwards.
 Or just leave it as it is.
 For that matter: Why necessarily clinging to a strict question-answer pattern?
 Maybe an open dialogue is the most suitable method for you.